 Game Development

 Have you always dreamed of developing your own game?
 Did you ever wonder how the game you played was built?
-Or are you intrigued with items like concept art and storytelling?
+Or are you intrigued with topics like concept art and storytelling?
 In this minor, you will be part of a (bigger) multidisciplinary team developing your own game.
 You will gain experience in collaborating with people from different disciplines and are encouraged to enrich your way of thinking in the game development domain.

 -----------------------------------------------------------------